SuperShivam5000/windows-walker/README.md

 🖥️ Tech Stack: Node.js, Electron.js, PowerShell, [Pollinations.AI](https://pollinations.ai/)
 Feedback and contributions are always welcome! 🙌

-Here’s the updated **🆕 New Features** section with your new entry for speech-to-text:

 ## 🆕 **New Features**

 🔁 **1) Multi-turn Conversations**